We Can Help

-If you have been injured in Italy through no fault of your own, and if you want to take legal action you need to act as soon as possible because there are strict time limits to respect according to Italian law.
+If you suffered a personal injury, illness or accident in Italy and you want to take legal action to get the right compensation, you need to act as soon as possible because there are strict time limits to respect according to Italian law.

 Legal System in Italy

 The Italian legal system provides for different types of liability, the violation of which results in an injury: